 Yoga To Boost The Immune System

 Here is how yoga and immune system are interlinked.
-For anything to work well, balance and stability are crucial.
-The same applies to the immune system, and when imbalance sets in, the immune system gets wired.
-Yoga gives a holistic upliftment to your body and works great in bringing down the stress levels, a primary reason for a weak immune system.
+For anything to work well, balance and stability are essential.
+The same applies to the immune system, and when imbalance sets in, the immune system is affected.
+Yoga gives a holistic uplifting approach to your body and works great in reducing stress levels, a primary reason for a weak immune system.
 There are specific yoga poses that strengthen and support your immune system and regularly practicing them will keep diseases at bay.

 Yoga For Immune System – 7 Best Poses